Justin-Dickson/Data-Projects/README.md

 # Data-Projects
-Data Projects for personal practice and learning.
+Data Projects of Jupyter Notebooks for personal practice and learning.
 Data sets from Kaggle or coursework.